DiscordLabSCP/DiscordLab/README.md

 You should really only reference DiscordLab.Bot in your project, unless you need to hook to another module for their Channel or whatever.

+With DiscordLab.Bot, it has some methods that you can use to instantly start up your module.
+There is 2 interfaces which can be used, IRegisterable and ISlashCommand.

+IRegisterable is used for registering Handlers, such as Discord bot related stuff and events, and ISlashCommand is used for registering Slash Commands.

+If you use both interfaces on your classes, this allows for you to easily register your module with the bot.
+All you need to do is get `DiscordLab.Bot.API.Modules.HandlerLoader` and make a new instance of it, then in
+`OnEnabled` call `HandlerLoader.Load()` and inside the Load method, pass in `Assembly`.
+This will then load all the handlers and slash commands within your module.
+Also don't forget to remove the handlers in the `OnDisabled` method, you can do this by calling `HandlerLoader.Unload()`, no need for `Assembly` in this one though.

 In `DiscordLab.Bot.Handlers` there is a `DiscordBot` class which you can use to interact with the bot which is logged in.
 This class has an `Instance` property which means you can just do `DiscordLab.Bot.Handlers.DiscordBot.Instance` to get the bot instance.
 This has a `Client` property which is the main Discord client and a `Guild` property which is the guild the main bot has referenced in the config.